FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Conclusion

 \section{Conclusion}

-We introduce FlowState, a time series foundation model, that can dynamically adjust to the unique characteristics of the input time series, such as the specific sampling rate.
-To do so, we developed a functional basis decoder (FBD), a novel component that leverages a set of basis functions to create continuous forecasts.
-FlowState's combination of an SSM encoder and the FBD enables the seamless adjustment and the production of forecasts of varying lengths.
+We introduce FlowState, a sampling-rate equivariant time series foundation model.
+To achieve equivariance, we developed a functional basis decoder (FBD), a novel component that leverages a set of basis functions to create continuous forecasts.
+FlowState's combination of the SSM encoder and the FBD uniquely enables the seamless adjustment of the sampling rate.
 To further enhance FlowState’s efficiency and robustness, we propose a training scheme that through multiple parallel predictions exposes the model to diverse context lengths during training.
-FlowState establishes the new state-of-the-art on the GIFT-ZS and the Chronos-ZS benchmarks, outperforming strong baselines that are up to 192$\times$ larger.
-Finally, FlowState demonstrates superior robustness and adaptability to unseen sampling rates and our ablation studies confirm the individual and collective benefits of our proposed components.
+FlowState achieves state-of-the-art performance on GIFT-Eval, outperforming all baseline models while using substantially fewer trainable parameters.
+Finally, we demonstrate FlowState's sampling-rate equivariance both theoretically and experimentally and our ablation studies confirm the individual and collective benefits of our proposed components.